Bekir Sami Kunduh: Post-World War I

 Between 21 February and 12 March 1921 he led the Turkish delegation to the Conference of London.
 By this point in the post-war negotiations, a major sticking point was the trial and punishment of Turkish prisoners held by the British on the island of Malta.
 Previous post-war Ottoman governments, aiming to stave off aggressive territorial ambitions by the victorious allies, had felt a need to acquiesce to the Allies' pressure for an international court or foreign power to try Turks accused of wartime crimes.
 Nationalist opinion in Turkey rejected this trade-off and Bekir Sami communicated to the Allies that Turkey would not accept foreign trials for the prisoners in Malta.
 As reported by the British Foreign Secretary Lord Curzon, Bekir Sami:

 contrasted the situation of the German war crimes suspects with that of the Turkish suspects. ...
 He tried to reassure me that they are ready to punish those [responsible for the] crimes ... then he said this task must be left to his government.

 Despite Bekir Sami's advocacy, the version of the London Agreement drafted by the British required Turkey to release all British prisoners, while Britain retained the right to detain and try anyone involved in massacres of Armenians or who had attacked British soldiers.
 The nationalist assembly viewed the London Agreement as a violation of Turkish sovereignty and Bekir Sami as having acted beyond the authority that the government had given him.
 After his return to Ankara, he resigned his office as foreign minister on 8 May 1921.

 On 17 September 1924 he was one of the founders of the Progressive Republican Party of Turkey, at the request of Mustafa Kemal.
 The party only lasted nine months until it was ordered dissolved on 5 June 1925 following the Sheikh Said rebellion.
-When there was an attempt on Mustafa Kemal's life in Izmir in 1926, Bekir Sami was among many who were arrested.
+When there was an attempt on Mustafa Kemal's life in İzmir in 1926, Bekir Sami was among many who were arrested.
 He was acquitted at trial.